The Office of Social Emotional Learning

 Whom can I speak with further about the RISE Transition Program?

-School personnel, including the student's teachers, Guidance Counselors, Adjustment Counselor, Nursing staff, and Administration may be made aware of participation in the RISE Transition Program.
+School personnel, including the student's teachers, Counselors, Adjustment Counselor, Nursing staff, and Administration may be made aware of participation in the RISE Transition Program.
 However, details regarding the student's absence from school are kept confidential.
 We are very serious about confidentiality, and understand that your privacy is paramount.

 If you have questions about the program, please contact: Dave Worthley, Ed.D., Coordinator of Social/Emotional Learning at Medfield High School, (508) 242 - 8548.